Nassar sex abuse survivors join hands, accept courage award at ESPYs

 Brady claimed best NFL player, while Mike Trout of the Los Angeles Angels won MLB player.

-On a big night for Olympians, the U.S. women's hockey team earned best game honors for their shootout victory over Canada in the gold-medal game in South Korea.
+On a big night for Olympians, the U.S. women's hockey team earned best game honors for its shootout victory over Canada in the gold-medal game in South Korea.

 Donovan Mitchell of the Utah Jazz earned breakthrough athlete honors.

-Note: This story has been corrected to change the game in which the best moment award occurred to the NFC divisional playoff game instead of the NFC championship game.